outworkers/phantom/docs/basics/primitives.md

 #### Deriving new primitives from existing ones

-Ok, so phantom comes with a pre-defined set that helps with the most common scenarios that are well known and loved in Cassandra.
+Phantom comes with a pre-defined set that helps with the most common scenarios that are well known and loved in Cassandra.
 But what if you want to roll your own type?
 Well, you can obviously choose to fully implement the primitive trait though in some scenarios it's often just easier to simply leverage an existing implementation.